 An optional engine block heater is available in the Grand Cherokee (standard equipment in Canada).
 The heater is equipped with a power cord.
 The cord is attached to an engine compartment component with tie-straps.
 The heater warms the engine providing easier engine starting and faster warm-up in low temperatures.
 The heater elements are not immersed in engine coolant, they make direct contact with the block.

 The 3.6L engine block heater is located on the driver side toward the front of the engine.
-The block heater for the 5.7L engine is located on the driver side below the exhaust manifold at the rear of the engine.
+The block heaters for the 5.7L and 6.4L engines are located on the driver side below the exhaust manifold at the rear of the engine.

 Connecting the power cord to a grounded 110-120 volt AC electrical outlet with a grounded, three wire extension cord activates the heating element warming the engine coolant.

 If the unit does not operate, possible causes can be either the power cord or the heater element.
 Test the power cord for continuity with a 110-volt voltmeter or 110-volt test light.
 Test heater element continuity with an ohmmeter or a 12-volt test light.

 Engine Block Heaters keep the engine warm for easier starting and quicker warm-up.
 Features include special plug-in wiring designed for each application and is the same as the production heaters.
 Depending on engine size, the heaters consume 450 to 600 Watts.

 Engine Block Heater Kit - 5.7L V8.
 Mopar p/n 82212439.
 MSRP $84.50